raunakab/raunakab.github.io/content/blog/2-buck2_builds_building_running_and_testing_software_with_no_prelude.md

 buck2 run root//:my_first_target
 ```

-That should build the executable binary (if and only if it *hasn't* been built previously), then it will run that built output.
+That should build the executable binary (if and only if it *hasn't* been built previously), and then run that built output.
-You can even try modifying `main.c` to print something to the command line.
+You could even try modifying `main.c` to print something to the command line.
 Our rule should be able to support `stdlib` imports.
-Therefore, updating `main.c` to:
+For example, we could update `main.c` to be instead:

 ```c,linenos
 // (src/main.c)